Minnesota LLC Cost

 Minnesota LLC Formation Filing Fee: $135

 To organize an LLC in Minnesota, you need to file Minnesota Articles of Organization with the Secretary of State, which costs $135 by mail ($155 for expedited in-person or online filing).
-Expedited or online filings are processed in 1-2 days, whereas mail filings can take 3-4 weeks, including the time for mailing.
+Expedited or online filings are processed in 1-2 days after they’re received, whereas mail filings can take around 4 weeks, including the time for mailing.

 Minnesota Annual Renewal: $0